 The alcohol, food service, and hospitality industries have been deeply impacted by forced closures, travel bans, and canceled events as a result of COVID-19.
-We are helping clients maneuver the unique challenges that face these businesses.
-From interpreting force majeure and other contract provisions to loss mitigation and we can help guide you through these uncertain and trying times.
+We are helping clients maneuver the unique challenges that these businesses face, from interpreting force majeure and other contract provisions to loss mitigation.
 Contact Stacy Kula for further details.

-Steptoe & Johnson’s Construction Team is well-equipped to assist construction companies that are facing the myriad of issues arising from the COVID-19 pandemic.
+Steptoe & Johnson’s Construction Team assists construction companies facing the myriad of issues arising from the COVID-19 pandemic.
 Our attorneys handle claims relating to project delays, increased material costs, increased labor costs, and labor shortages.
 We also routinely draft and interpret contract language dealing with undue delay, force majeure, and other business interruption issues.
-Finally, we often collaborate with our safety attorneys to assure OSHA and regulatory compliance, our employment attorneys to assist with workforce management, and our corporate attorneys to assist with company organizational issues.
+We collaborate with our safety attorneys to assure OSHA and regulatory compliance, our employment attorneys to assist with workforce management, and our corporate attorneys to assist with company organizational issues.
 Each of these skill sets will become increasingly important for construction operators dealing not only with the immediate fallout of the pandemic, but also with the ever-evolving reopening process in the wake of COVID-19.
 For more information on our Construction Team, please contact Ben McFarland or Adam Ennis.

 The COVID-19 pandemic has caused business disruptions around the globe.
 Now is the time to review all of your contracts, especially single-source, supply, and similar agreements that may include minimum volume purchase requirements and penalties for failure to meet those commitments.
 These contract provisions should be reviewed before a party takes action that could potentially give rise to a claim of breach of contract.
 Attorneys in our Business Litigation team are here to help.
 Our business attorneys have years of experience in collections and insolvency.
 They advise in structuring transactions and represent clients in reorganization matters, including secured lenders, individual creditors, and debtors.

-The firm’s Insurance Company Team can assist clients with the unprecedented regulatory and litigation issues facing insurance companies due to the COVID-19 pandemic.
+The firm’s Insurance Company Team assists clients with the unprecedented regulatory and litigation issues facing insurance companies due to the COVID-19 pandemic.

 Questions are likely to arise under health, travel, life, disability, CGL, D&O, E&O, and workers’ compensation policies.
 There may be claims for negligent failure to guard against or warn of potential exposure to the virus; claims alleging workplace exposure to the virus when the evidence of the source of the exposure is uncertain, and claims that a company did not respond quickly or decisively enough to prevent exposure of its employees or customers to the virus.